Plough Lane: Finances

 The club thus purchased and cleared the site of the former Wimbledon Greyhound Stadium in anticipation of construction.
 In 2019 it was announced that a minimum of £2 million in crowdfunding would be needed to construct a scaled-down version of the original design with a single permanent stand and an initial capacity of 9,000; as of August 2019, the £2 million mark had been raised through Seedrs.
 In November 2019 it emerged that financing of a final £11m needed to complete the ground as envisioned was not forthcoming; the club's fan ownership initially considered scaling down the project, or accepting outside investment into the club by relinquishing ownership to meet the shortfall.
-However, alternate financing was quickly raised by club supporters by way of a bond issue which raised over £5 million.
+However, alternative financing was quickly raised by club supporters by way of a bond issue which raised over £5 million.
 In May 2020, the final remaining financing needed to sign all construction contracts was confirmed following key investment from local businessman Nick Robertson.

 Opening

-AFC Wimbledon played their first match at the ground on 3 November 2020 against Doncaster Rovers - a 2–2 draw, with the first ever goal at the new stadium scored by Wimbledon's Joe Pigott in the 18th minute of that match.
-There were no fans in attendance though due to COVID-19 restrictions.
-The first game at the new stadium with fans was on 18 May 2021 when 2,000 people watched the Dons play Liverpool's under-23 side in a test match.
-AFC Wimbledon's first home league match in the 2021-22 season was watched by 7,728 fans, in a 3-3 draw against Bolton Wanderers.
+AFC Wimbledon played their first match at the ground on 3 November 2020 against Doncaster Rovers – a 2–2 draw, with the first-ever goal at the new stadium scored by Wimbledon's Joe Pigott in the 18th minute of that match.
+No fans were able to attend, however, owing to national COVID-19 restrictions in effect at the time.

 In December 2020, the Dons Trust announced that they were discussing a potential groundshare agreement with Rugby League side London Broncos.
 A vote by the Trust membership in March 2021 resulted in 91.7% of those voting in favour.
 It was subject to revised planning permission which had been opposed by a group of residents but these issues were resolved before the 2022 season.

-On 25 March 2021, an NHS COVID-19 vaccination centre opened in the stadium's event space; a number of the first to be vaccinated were club supporters.
+On 25 March 2021, an NHS COVID-19 vaccination centre opened in the stadium's event space; some of the first to be vaccinated were club supporters.

+The first game at the stadium with fans being able to attend was on 18 May 2021 when 2,000 people watched the Dons play Liverpool's under-23 side in a friendly match specifically intended to test the public safety standards of the new stadium.
+The first match to take place at the ground with a capacity crowd was AFC Wimbledon's 3–3 draw against Bolton Wanderers on 14 August 2021.